-Now it’s time to unwind from the high altitude experience and enjoy the wine region of Catamarca and Salta: you can try a rare Barbera at a tiny winery run by Augustinian monks in Santa Maria before we move onto the vineyards of Cafayate, famous for its white Torrontes.
+Now it’s time to unwind from the high altitude experience and enjoy the wine region of Catamarca and Salta: you can try a Barbera at a tiny winery run by Augustinian monks in Santa Maria before we move onto the vineyards of Cafayate, famous for its white Torrontes.
 Essential stops along the way include a visit to the extraordinary architectural wonder that is the Pachamama museum at Amaicha del Valle and the pre-Inca ruins of Quilmes.

 We travel up the Valles Calchaquies, through the stunning Quebrada de las Flechas, visiting the historic towns of Molinos and Cachi before returning to Salta via the Parque Nacional de los Cardones, a huge plain of candelabra cacti.

 This trip can easily be combined with FOOTSTEPS OF THE CONQUISTADORES for a 10 day exploration of the whole Altiplano